What are the different types of therapy?

 Family therapy explores family relationships.
 It works by looking at the family as a whole, rather than working with a single person in the family unit.
 The focus is on how families interact together and the therapist's aim is to involve the whole family in finding positive solutions.
 It requires specialist training.

 Gestalt therapy places a lot of emphasis on helping the client understand their non-verbal and body language, here-and-now behaviour and potential for positive change.
-The client will be encouraged, and sometimes challenged, to accept responsibility for his or her actions, decisions and feelings.
+The client will be encouraged, and sometimes challenged, to accept responsibility for their actions, decisions and feelings.
 It is likely to be suited to people who are willing to try to do this.
 Modern Gestalt therapy is not, however, necessarily a ‘confrontational’ approach.

 Hypnotherapy uses the technique of hypnosis to induce a deep state of relaxation during which the unconscious mind is highly receptive to new ideas.
 Accessing this part of the mind through hypnosis can help to change behaviour, attitudes and emotions, as well as manage pain, anxiety, stress-related illnesses and bad habits, including promoting personal development.
 To find out more, visit our partner organisation the National Hypnotherapy Society.